rbilsky/rbilsky/README.md

 - 👋 Hi, I’m @rbilsky
 - 👀 I’m interested in being better at what I do, more React, learning Typescript, learning Python and dataish stuff.
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go through tutorials and Python through osmosis.
 - 💞️ I’m looking to collaborate on anything interesting.
 I am curious about VTT modules.
 - 📫 How to reach me?
 [Linked in](https://www.linkedin.com/in/rebecca-bilsky/) I guess?